Coupling Designs for Randomized Experiments with Complex Treatments: Overview and Illustrative Applications

-\paragraph{Antithetic Matched Pairs.} Antithetic variates sampling generates assignments $\Di^* = F\inv(U)$ and $\Dj^* = F\inv(1-U)$ using a common uniform variate $U \sim \unif[0, 1]$.
+Antithetic variates sampling generates assignments $\Di^* = F\inv(U)$ and $\Dj^* = F\inv(1-U)$ using a common uniform variate $U \sim \unif[0, 1]$.
 Since both $U$ and $1-U$ are uniform, the quantile transform produces $\Di^*, \Dj^* \sim F$ marginally.
 By drawing opposing quantiles $U$ and $1-U$, the coupling $(\Di^*, \Dj^*) \sim G$ induces strong negative correlation between the treatments.
-In fact, the results of \citet{hoeffding1940masstab} show that for any monotone function $y(\cdot)$ of the treatment, antithetic variates achieves minimal correlation:
+For example, the results of \citet{hoeffding1940masstab} show that for any monotone function $y(\cdot)$ of the treatment, antithetic variates achieves minimal correlation:

 We can construct an \emph{antithetic matched pairs} design by assigning treatments $(\Di^*, \Dj^*) \sim G$ within tightly matched pairs, inducing strong negative correlation while also implementing the chosen marginal $\Di^* \sim F$ for each unit $i \in [n]$.
-When $F = \bern(1/2)$, the design yields $\Di^* = 1 - \Dj^*$, recovering the conventional matched pairs design.
+When $F = \bern(1/2)$, the design yields $\Di^* = 1 - \Dj^*$, exactly recovering the conventional matched pairs design.
 However, this construction can be used more generally for any univariate distribution $F$, for example $F = \unif[0, u]$.

-Antithetic variates were developed to improve efficiency in Monte Carlo integration problems, such as estimating $\thetatrue = \ef[y(D)]$ using $n\inv \sum_i y(\Di)$.
+Antithetic variates were developed to improve efficiency in Monte Carlo integration problems, such as estimating $\thetatrue = \ef[y(D)]$ using $\est = n\inv \sum_i y(\Di)$.
 In contrast to classic Monte Carlo integration, in causal inference units generally have heterogeneous responses to the treatment with $\yi(\cdot) \neq \yj(\cdot)$.
 We can use matching to enforce approximate homogeneity at the group level.
 After successful matching, $\yi(\cdot) \approx \yj(\cdot)$ within matched pairs, allowing the design to leverage the efficiency improvements from antithetic variates as if the responses were homogeneous.

 Simplifying for illustration, consider an estimator $\est = (1/2)(\yi(\Di) + \yj(\Dj))$ of the average outcome $\thetatrue = (1/2)(\ef[\yi(D)] + \ef[\yj(D)])$.
 If units are perfectly matched $\yi(\cdot) = \yj(\cdot) = y(\cdot)$, the variance relative to independent assignment is